Fowerus/drf-soc-net/README.md

 * Install all libraries from requirements.txt
   You can do that with run `python3 -m pip install -r requirements.txt`
 * Install all migrations `python3 manage.py makemigrations && python3 manage.py migrate`
+* Do not forget to create a superuser account `python3 manage.py createsuperuser`

 ## **Running**